IR Information

 (9) Risks associated with natural/man-made disasters

-The used real estate handled by the Group is located primarily in the Tokyo Metropolitan Area (Tokyo, Kanagawa, Chiba, and Saitama Prefectures).
+The Group operates a real estate purchase and resale business mainly in the Tokyo Metropolitan area (Tokyo, Kanagawa, Chiba, and Saitama prefectures), and the pre-owned properties it handles are located mainly in the same areas.
 If a natural disaster, such as an earthquake, a fire and flood, or a man-made disaster, such as a large accident or terrorist attack, strikes the Tokyo Metropolitan area, the used real estate owned by the Group may be lost, damaged or degraded, and its resale value or rental revenue may be significantly decreased.

 Even if a natural or man-made disaster strikes a region other than the Tokyo Metropolitan area, a decline in consumer confidence may affect the performance and financial condition of the Group.